joecausos/SQL-Projects/Service_Data_Analysis/README.md

 6. What is the Mean Time Between Failures (MTBF)?
 7. What is the relationship between field failure rate and customer origin?

+### Intermediate SQL Analysis
+1. What is the cumulative failure rate over time?
+2. What are the top 10 failure description by frequency?
+3. Which customer ares responsible for the highest return rates?
+4. What is the average time to finish device service by failure type?
+5. How do warranty claims difer by product category?

+### Advance SQL Analysis
+1. What is the pareto analysis of failure types?
+2. What is the trend of failure rates using a rolling average?
+3. Which failure type have the highest correlation with early failures?
+4. How can we identify seasonal patterns in failure trends?